 In June 2015, Edmonton-born Sarah Jackson parked her car in Victoria, B.C., and started walking on The Great Trail.
-Two years later, she arrived at Cape Spear, Newfoundland, after walking 11,500 kilometres across Canada, becoming the first person to complete a cross-Canada hike of the Trail.
+Two years later, she arrived at Cape Spear, Newfoundland, after walking 11,500 kilometres across Canada, becoming the first woman to complete a cross-Canada hike of the Trail.
 “I didn’t know I’d do the whole thing,” Sarah told CBC News in 2017.
 “I figured I would keep carrying on as long as I was enjoying it and I loved it, so I just kept going.”

 Sarah’s record-breaking feat and her perseverance continue to inspire us and many other through-hikers on The Great Trail.
 Relive her experiences by visiting her blog.

 Sarah hasn’t been the only determined trailblazer either!
 Filmmaker Dianne Whelan has been on the Trail since 2015, and has faced her fair share of challenges along the way.
 In November 2017, she was completing a canoeing section with a friend near Kenora, when the lake between them and the next section of the Trail froze solid.
 “The night before it was a beautiful moon and I was looking out over the water and I could see these thin, almost like pieces of Saran wrap, floating out on the water,” Whelan told CBC at the time.
 “And the next morning, not 10 hours later, the whole thing was solid ice.”